 Rev Up Your EdTech Roadmap to Achieve Digital on Day One of Learning [Building the Foundation]

 Digital systems need to work together to meet your district’s needs.
 But today’s digital learning environment is disjointed making it time-consuming for teachers to innovate and personalize instruction.
 However, there are effective ways to greatly reduce the time spent manually uploading rosters and connecting digital applications so that students can start using these tools on their first day of learning—whether that's at the beginning of the school year or on the day they transfer into the district.
-Hear directly from district leaders who have adopted IMS Global Learning Consortium interoperability standards to help reduce costs and implementation times with their digital learning tools as they build the foundation to revolutionize teaching and learning in their districts.
+Hear directly from district leaders who have adopted 1EdTech Consortium interoperability standards to help reduce costs and implementation times with their digital learning tools as they build the foundation to revolutionize teaching and learning in their districts.

 Guest Speakers: Raymond Lee, Fulton County Schools (GA); Jeff Bradley and Aaron Rister, Keller ISD (TX)